rlakhno/tinyapp/README.md

     Middleware: Express
     Template Engine: EJS
 - Run the development web server using the `node express_server.js` command.
+- Visit http://localhost:8080/ in your browser and make sure you can be redirected to login page.
+- Click on Register to register a new user.
+- Select Creat New to shorten long URLs.
 - Run npm test to test the functions and rout features